HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Package required but not available: ‘missForest’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+      installed size is  7.5Mb
+      sub-directories of 1Mb or more:
+        data   1.8Mb
+        doc    5.5Mb
     ```

 # PrecisionTrialDrawer